 - Redirect loops: Loops are formed when two pages point redirects back at each other, causing users to bounce back and forth between pages that never load.
 It’s the web designed by M.C.
 Escher.

-Without your SEO crawler you’d have to find all of those redirects yourself to test them.
+Without your SEO crawler, you’d have to find all of those redirects yourself to test them.
 Again, not really feasible for the vast majority of website owners.
 However, with a tool like Site Crawl you can check all your links in a matter of hours.

 Security is of the utmost importance to your website, especially if you handle any sort of personal or financial information.
 It’s important to your users, and it’s important to Google.
 The problem arises when you don’t completely migrate everything from HTTP URLs to HTTPS ones.

 When that happens, not only are your pages less secure, people will see big scary warning pages when they try to access them.
-Not only will these pages not get indexed, they could cause your whole domain to lose ranking power.
+Not only will these pages not get indexed, but they could also cause your whole domain to lose ranking power.

 Plus, if you visit a website and see a security warning page, are you going to ever go back to that website?